evolvingstuff/vdw2/content/posts/overview-omega-3-many-benefits-include-helping-vitamin-d.md

 * Should have a low ratio of Omega-6 to Omega 3: US has a high ratio of 10,  Sweden has 5, Japan has only 2

-> Japan has highest life expectancy AND highest Omega-3 consumption in the world (as well as a very high consumption of <a href="/posts/vitamin-k2" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 765">Vitamin K2</a>)
+> Japan has highest life expectancy AND highest Omega-3 consumption in the world (as well as a very high consumption of [Vitamin K2](/tags/vitamin-k2.html))

 *  **PUFA**  was the only way to describe all Omegas until 1964